pingidentity/terraform-provider-pingone/docs/resources/application.md

 - `bundle_id` (String) A string that specifies the bundle associated with the application, for push notifications in native apps.
 The value of the bundle_id property is unique per environment, and once defined, is immutable.  this setting overrides the top-level `bundle_id` field
 - `integrity_detection` (Block List, Max: 1) Mobile application integrity detection settings. (see [below for nested schema](#nestedblock--oidc_options--mobile_app--integrity_detection))
 - `package_name` (String) A string that specifies the package name associated with the application, for push notifications in native apps.
 The value of the `package_name` property is unique per environment, and once defined, is immutable.  this setting overrides the top-level `package_name` field.
+- `passcode_refresh_seconds` (Number) The amount of time a passcode should be displayed before being replaced with a new passcode - must be between 30 and 60.

 <a id="nestedblock--oidc_options--mobile_app--integrity_detection"></a>
 ### Nested Schema for `oidc_options.mobile_app.integrity_detection`